techrj786/smart_green_house_cisco_iot/README.md

 - Cisco Packet Tracer for providing an excellent tool for IoT simulation.
 - Inspiration from automated greenhouse systems, smart irrigation, temperature monitoring, and fire safety mechanisms.

----

-*Feel free to reach out for any questions or further clarifications!*